cfaabegone/website/pages/docs/faq.md

   with Flatpak?
 - I get the APT error "Certificate verification failed"
 - I installed LibreWolf and KeePassXC using Flatpak and it does not work
+- What are the Linux options for ARM64, or aarch64 architectures?

 **macOS specific questions**